Pluto Kuiper Express: History

-By 1995, the proposed mission was known as Pluto Express, and pre-project manager Rob Staehle of JPL suggested a budget "in the neighborhood of $300 million".
+By 1995, the proposed mission was known as Pluto Express, and pre-project manager Robert Staehle of JPL suggested a budget "in the neighborhood of $300 million".
 At this point the mission was still to have been twin spacecraft, and it was hoped it could be launched in 1998.
 NASA tried to negotiate with Russia for use of Proton rockets to launch the spacecraft, in exchange for carrying Russian "Drop Zond" probes to Pluto.
 Another idea, emanating from the Max Planck Institute, would have had Germany contribute funding for the launch, in exchange for Pluto Express carrying a German probe to be dropped at Io during the Jupiter gravity assist.

 The timing of the mission was important, as it would have passed Pluto shortly before its atmosphere froze, which it was thought to do for a considerable part of its orbit.
 The mission's main objectives would have been to map Pluto's surface and examine the double system's geology and geomorphology, as well as determining the composition of Pluto's atmosphere.
 This last task would have been considerably more difficult after the start of atmospheric freezing.
 Scientific equipment on board would have included visible light imaging systems, infrared and ultraviolet spectrometers, and an ultrastable oscillator (USO) for use in a radio occultation experiment.